nandu-ncs/mace-mcalab-22/sem2/java/README.md

 <li>Create an interface having prototypes of functions area() and perimeter().
 Create two classes Circle and Rectangle which implements the above interface.
 Create a menu driven program to find area and perimeter of objects.(ShapesInterface)</li>
 <li>Write a user defined exception class to authenticate the user name and password.(ExceptLogin)</li>
 <li>Find the average of N positive integers, raising a user defined exception for each negative input.(ExceptAvg)</li>
+<li>Create a Graphics package that has classes and interfaces for figures Rectangle, Triangle, Square and Circle.
+Test the package by finding the area of these figures.</li>
+<li>Define 2 classes; one for generating Fibonacci numbers and other for displaying even numbers in a given range.
+Implement using threads (Runnable Interface).</li>
+<li>Program to create a generic stack and do the Push and Pop operations.</li>
+<li>Maintain a list of Strings using ArrayList from collection framework,perform built-in operations.</li>
+<li>Program to demonstrate the creation of queue object using the PriorityQueue class.</li>
+<li>Write a program to write to a file, then read from the file and display the contents on the console.</li>
+<li>Write a program that reads from a file having integers.
+Copy even numbers and odd numbers to separate files.</li>
+<li>Client Server communication using Socket – TCP/IP.</li>
 </ol>